Driving Digital Skills in Bangladesh: Banglalink Case Study

 The GSMA Connected Society Programme launched the Mobile Internet Skills Training Toolkit (MISTT) to tackle this barrier to mobile internet adoption.
 The MISTT helps mobile operators teach customers the most critical basic digital skills.

 In Rwanda, the GSMA launched a successful MISTT pilot in partnership with a local mobile operator.
-Today, we are collaborating with a number of mobile operators.
-This includes Banglalink to bring effective digital skills training to Bangladesh.
+Today, we are collaborating with a number of mobile operators, including Banglalink, to bring effective digital skills training to Bangladesh.
 By using a force of 3,200 sales agents, Banglalink trained over 117,000 customers over three months and has already delivered positive results.
 After just three months, amongst customers who were trained, there was:

 - A 228% increase in mobile internet usage